 - Impressive space for filter media

-- Can be difficult to start and prime if you’re a first-time canister user (see this video, which solves the problem)
+- Can be difficult to start and prime if you’re a first-time user (see this video, which solves the problem)

-And let me tell you, they did a pretty good job.
+Fluval’s FX canister filter series are their attempt at that and let me tell you, they did a pretty good job.

 The FX6 turns 538 gallons of water per hour.

+I recommend getting this unit for very large aquariums with more than one aquatic turtle in it.
 You can find more on that below in my recommendations guide.

-As in I’m yet to see one to stop working before the 5th year.
+Speaking of ever, these units will last you a long time, as in I’m yet to see one to stop working before the 5th year.

 By the way, did I mention that you get 6 stages of filtration with the FX6?

 Six physically huge stages of filtration, that will give your turtle tank more than enough biological filtration to never worry about an ammonia spike or a nitrite one.